ondyari/FaceForensics/dataset/README.md

 Our used dataset file splits can be found in the [respective folder](splits).
 We used 720 videos for train and 140 videos for validation as well as testing.

+## 4. Compression

+### Setup

+Run `bash setup_ffmpeg_h264.sh` to install ffmpeg together with the h264 codec.

+### Paper Compression

+Once, you have downloaded/extracted all raw images, you can use

+`python compress.py
+    -i <path to FaceForensics++ folder including original and manipulated sequences folders'>`

+to compress the data in the same manner as described in the paper.
+The script additionally contains various wrapper scripts around compression that we used for the project so feel free to check out the source code.

 # Requirements

 General
+- All scripts tested on Ubuntu 16.04 and 18.04
 - python3
 - [tqdm](https://github.com/tqdm/tqdm) (install via pip install tqdm)